ls - list directory contents

 It is difficult for an application to use every part of the file modes field of ls -l in a portable manner.
 Certain file types and executable bits are not guaranteed to be exactly as shown, as implementations may have extensions.
 Applications can use this field to pass directly to a user printout or prompt, but actions based on its contents should generally be deferred, instead, to the test utility.

 The output of ls (with the -l and related options) contains information that logically could be used by utilities such as chmod and touch to restore files to a known state.
 However, this information is presented in a format that cannot be used directly by those utilities or be easily translated into a format that can be used.
 A character has been added to the end of the permissions string so that applications at least have an indication that they may be working in an area they do not understand instead of assuming that they can translate the permissions string into something that can be used.
-Future issues or related documents may define one or more specific characters to be used based on different standard additional or alternative access control mechanisms.
+Future versions or related documents may define one or more specific characters to be used based on different standard additional or alternative access control mechanisms.

 As with many of the utilities that deal with filenames, the output of ls for multiple files or in one of the long listing formats must be used carefully on systems where filenames can contain embedded white space.
 Systems and system administrators should institute policies and user training to limit the use of such filenames.